Today, you’re going to discover top emotional intelligence activities to help improve low emotional intelligence.

 They are very slow to anger and frustrations, but faster to forgive themselves and other people.
 They will not dwell on past hurts and arguments because they have a deep understanding of themselves and others.

 Emotional Intelligence is developed through being aware of your emotions and learning how to handle them.

-It’s also developed through increasing your awareness of other people’s feelings and point of views.
+It’s also developed through increasing your awareness of other people’s feelings and points of view.